BKCOBN/agrivoltaic-cea-temperature-analysis/README.md

 ## process_month.py

 Combines daily TXT sensor log files for a single month into one formatted Excel workbook.
-It strips repeated column headers that the logger writes at the start of each 30-minute block, extracts sensor columns T01 through T06, inserts per-row average formulas, and adds a month-wide summary row at the bottom.
+It strips the repeated column headers the logger writes after every pair of readings (every 30 minutes), extracts sensor columns T01 through T06, inserts per-row average formulas, and adds a month-wide summary row at the bottom.

 ### Setup